 “Rick Wright suggested we do something clean and graphic,” designer Storm Thorgerson told Floyd biographer Mark Blake.
 “Not photographic.”
 Accomplished that for sure by using the very darkest color as a statement.
 Certainly, done to startling effect while paired with a refracting geometric prism to set it all off.

 “It was black and white, but a color beam was going through it.
 Using that as a jumping off point, the team at Hipgnosis created the iconic cover”, as Rolling Stone would put it.
-I can’t say it’s my greatest LP cover ever, but the cover’s influence on other album art, especially in the use of black as a means to focus your attention, remains more than weighty — for four decades now.
+I can’t say it’s my greatest LP cover ever, but the cover’s influence on other album art, especially in the use of black as a means to focus your attention, remains more than weighty — for over four decades now.

 - “Speak to Me”